lewisdbentley/missing-semester/README.md

 ## Data Wrangling

 - Take this short interactive regex tutorial (done).
-- 2.  find the num of words in /usr/share/dict/words with three a's which do not end in 's.
+2 Find the num of words in /usr/share/dict/words with three a's which do not end in 's.
 - ```cat /usr/share/dict/words | rg a.*a.*a.*[^\'s]$ | wc --words
 - What are the three most common last two letters of these words?
 ```cat /usr/share/dict/words |``` prints the contents of the file words to stdout.